Transverse Surgery on Knots in Contact 3-Manifolds: Open Book Decompositions

 \section{Open Book Decompositions}

 In this section, we discuss what happens when we perform transverse surgery on the binding component of an open book decomposition.
-We create integral open books that support transverse surgery for any inadmissible transverse surgery, and for admissible surgeries where the surgery coefficient is smaller than the page slope.
+We create integral open books that support the contact manifolds resulting from any inadmissible transverse surgery, and from admissible surgeries where the surgery coefficient is smaller than the page slope.
 At this point we are unable to create open books for admissible surgery larger than the page slope.